merwaaan/megado/notes.md

 - Sonic & Knuckles + Sonic 3: stuck in an infinite loop @C336

+- Donald in Maui Mallard: SEGA logo cut; in-game background is wonky, but Donald sprite looks alright

+- Streets of Rage: no UI in-game; character seems to die randomly; time over happens after a few seconds

+- Street Fighter II: crashes on an invalid opcode after executing unknown opcodes; last good opcode seems to be around @83A8

+- Krusty: playable; but item sprite is garbled when in the holding slot

 # Games that seem to wait for the Z80:

 - Daffy Duck in Hollywood @1D7BC8
 - The Addam's Family @43C0E
+- Lost Vikings: waiting for $A01000 to equal zero @FD888 (eerily similar to Addam's Family)
+- Spirou: seems to be waiting for the Z80 to execute something